yocoal/VialFiller/README.md

 # VialFiller

-OSRS Grand Exchange Vial Filler.
+OSRS Grand Exchange Vial of Water Filler.
 Just stand at the GE and have empty vials in your bank, then start the script.